zereraz/sahebjot.com/content/Seeker_Within.md

 * **Sincerity**: A seeker is a student, student of life, world, anything which can guide it to what it seeks, so sincerity helps immensely in putting the extra effort and care, the gains are more relative to a less sincere seeker.
 * **Adventurous**: Delving into deep research or picking up challenges for yourself to discover an aspect about it, taking things head on.
 A sort of obstacle is the way sort of mindset(stoic).
 This inner journey that is going on in the background is not easy so such a mindset helps pick up pace, inner flow.
 A bit of ambition maybe for something more in life.
 * **Critical Thinking**: In the age of information consuming large amounts and being able to discern what is useful, valid and incorrect.
+*  **Conscience**: An inner moral and ethical system.
+Preferably developed by self by pondering while passing through life or a chosen authority.
 * A never give up attitude.
 Being ready to pay the price even if it maybe your own ego.
 Being willing to change yourself and work on yourself.

 [Steve Jobs said]([YouTube](https://youtu.be/E8kHDJKdJXM))